Complex Hyperbolic Structures on Disc Bundles over Surfaces

 $\bullet$ Every example satisfies the inequalities $\tau<0$ and $\frac12\chi<e<0$.
 All previously known examples, including those constructed in [GKL], satisfy the inequalities $\chi\le e\le\frac12\chi$.

 $\bullet$ Every example satisfies the equality $2(\chi+e)=3\tau$.
-This equality is a necessary condition for the existence of a holomorphic section of the bundle.
-It suggests the following conjecture: Every (or at least~one) $M(n,l,k,p)$ possesses a disc bundle structure admitting a holomorphic section.
+This equality is a necessary condition for the existence of a holomorphic section of the bundle (in the sense that there exist a disc bundle structure on $M$ and a smooth holomorphic surface $\Sigma\subset M$ that intersects every fibre exactly once).
+It suggests the following conjecture: Every (or at least one) $M(n,l,k,p)$ possesses a disc bundle structure admitting a holomorphic section.

 $\bullet$ The following table contains all examples with extreme values of $g$, $e$, and $e/\chi$ :

 9pt

 59pt\vbox{\offinterlineskip\hrule height1pt\halign{\strut #&\vrule width1pt#\tabskip=0.3em&#\hfil&\vrule#&\hfil#&\vrule#&\hfil #&\vrule#&\hfil#&\vrule#&\hfil#&\vrule#&\hfil#\hfil&\vrule width1pt#\tabskip=0pt\cr &&\quad Manifold\phantom{\vrule height10pt}&&$g\,$&&$\chi\ \,$&&$e\,\,$&&$\tau\ \ \,$&&Comment&\cr \noalign{\hrule height1pt} &&$M(10,6,3,1)$\phantom{\vrule height10pt}&&$4$&&$-6$&&$-2$&&$-5\frac13$&&minimal $g$, maximal $e$&\cr \noalign{\hrule} &&$M(9,4,4,1)$\phantom{\vrule height10pt}&&$6$&&$-10$&&$-4$&&$-9\frac13$&&next to minimal $g$, next to maximal $e$&\cr \noalign{\hrule} &&$M(9,5,3,1)$\phantom{\vrule height10pt}&&$6$&&$-10$&&$-4$&&$-9\frac13$&&next to minimal $g$, next to maximal $e$&\cr \noalign{\hrule} &&$M(9,6,2,1)$\phantom{\vrule height10pt}&&$6$&&$-10$&&$-4$&&$-9\frac13$&&next to minimal $g$, next to maximal $e$&\cr \noalign{\hrule} &&$M(14,7,7,1)$\phantom{\vrule height10pt}&&$6$&&$-10$&&$-4$&&$-9\frac13$&&next to minimal $g$, next to maximal $e$&\cr \noalign{\hrule} &&$M(14,8,6,1) $\phantom{\vrule height10pt}&&$6$&&$-10$&&$-4$&&$-9\frac13$&&next to minimal $g$, next to maximal $e$&\cr \noalign{\hrule} &&$M(14,9,5,1)$\phantom{\vrule height10pt}&&$6$&&$-10$&&$-4$&&$-9\frac13$&&next to minimal $g$, next to maximal $e$&\cr \noalign{\hrule} &&$M(14,10,4,1)$\phantom{\vrule height10pt}&&$6$&&$-10$&&$-4$&&$-9\frac13$&&next to minimal $g$, next to maximal $e$&\cr \noalign{\hrule} &&$M(14,11,3,1)$\phantom{\vrule height10pt}&&$6$&&$-10$&&$-4$&&$-9\frac13$&&next to minimal $g$, next to maximal $e$&\cr \noalign{\hrule} &&$M(14,0,0,2)$\phantom{\vrule height10pt}&&$6$&&$-10$&&$-4$&&$-9\frac13$&&next to minimal $g$, next to maximal $e$&\cr \noalign{\hrule} &&$M(16,0,0,2)$\phantom{\vrule height10pt}&&$7$&&$-12$&&$-4$&&$-10\frac23$&&next to maximal $e$&\cr \noalign{\hrule} &&$M(18,0,0,2)$\phantom{\vrule height10pt}&&$8$&&$-14$&&$-4$&&$-12$&&next to maximal $e$&\cr \noalign{\hrule} &&$M(20,0,0,2)$\phantom{\vrule height10pt}&&$9$&&$-16$&&$-4$&&$-13\frac13$&&next to maximal $e$&\cr \noalign{\hrule} &&$M(22,0,0,2)$\phantom{\vrule height10pt}&&$10$&&$-18$&&$-4$&&$-14\frac23$&&next to maximal $e$&\cr \noalign{\hrule} &&$M(24,0,0,2)$\phantom{\vrule height10pt}&&$11$&&$-20$&&$-4$&&$-16$&&next to maximal $e$&\cr \noalign{\hrule} &&$M(26,0,0,2)$\phantom{\vrule height10pt}&&$12$&&$-22$&&$-4$&&$-17\frac13$&&next to maximal $e$&\cr \noalign{\hrule} &&$M(28,0,0,2)$\phantom{\vrule height10pt}&&$13$&&$-24$&&$-4$&&$-18\frac23$&&minimal $e/\chi=\frac16$, next to maximal $e$&\cr }\hrule height1pt}